GincatLabs/eslint-essentials/packages/eslint-core/README.md

 ## License

-This package is for internal use only and is not publicly distributed.
-All rights are reserved by Gincat.
+This repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for more details.